HarimShaikh/finance-glossary-tool/README.md

-# finance-glossary-tool
+# Financial Glossary Tool

-A Python-based terminal utility for financial analysts to lookup industry terminology using dictionary mapping.
+A Python script designed to assist in learning core financial terminology.